 Can you mimic the fog filter effect in Photoshop?
 Yes, but this look is more time intensive than simply using a filter.
 Photoshop has the advantage of being able to apply the effect only in certain areas, however, though you can also cut down a few steps by taking one picture with the fog filter and one without, then using layers to blend them later.
 Tiffen’s highly recommended double fog filters are usually under $50.

-Cloning an object in Photoshop (and doing it well) is a time intensive process.
+Adding a cloning effect for an object in Photoshop (and doing it well) is a time intensive process.
 Multivision filters create that look almost instantly.

 Multivision filters are circular, screw-in filters.
 Like a polarising filter, they are made from two pieces.
 Rotating the front element will adjust the multivision effect, usually multiplying the subject between 2-6 times.
 Linear multivision filters create the duplicates in a straight line, where circular multivision filters make the duplications appear in a circle.